i2bc/SURFMAP/README.md

 ## Download
 [Go to the top](#Table-of-contents)

-The recommended way to retrieve the project is to clone the repository.
+If you have git installed on your machine, you can clone the repository:
 ```
 git clone https://github.com/i2bc/SURFMAP.git
 ```
-It will allow you to easily update SURFMAP with its latest version through the command `git pull`
+It will allow you to easily keep SURFMAP updated with its latest version thanks to the `git pull` command.

 Alternatively, you can click <a href="https://github.com/i2bc/SURFMAP/releases/latest" target="_blank">here</a> to access the latest source code of the release.
 After downloading, you'll need to unarchive the project.
 If you downloaded: